Home healthcare provider

 Amedisys primarily derives revenue from its home health and

-Although there was 6% drop in Episodic-based sales in home
+Although Episodic-based sales in home health dropped 8.9% to

-increase in Medicare revenue growth to $69.4 million within the
+Medicare revenue growth within the company's hospice division to

-The company reported a huge 410 basis points (bps) contraction
+The company reported a huge 460-basis point (bp) contraction in

-over year.
-Adjusted operating margin (excluding the effect of
+year to $2.3 million.
+Adjusted operating margin (excluding the

-depreciation and amortization and provision for doubtful accounts)
+effect of depreciation and amortization and provision for doubtful

 Amedisys exited the reported quarter with cash and cash